GuilhermeRossato/interface-screen-for-http/README.md

 # [INCOMPLETE] Screen Interface via HTTP Program for Windows

-A project for building a windows 10 utility tool to serve screen regions (pixels) via the HTTP protocol, in both clear text and binary formats.
+A project for building a windows program to serve screen regions (pixels) via the HTTP protocol, in both clear text and binary formats by exposing a server in a port.

 It is designed to answer a request as fast as possible, therefore it will use DirectX9 to request a screen region for the OS so that it can be read easily by other applications.